anandg1/terraform-aws-vpc-ec2-project/Readme.md

 }
 ```

 Next I'm going to create 2 public subnets and 2 private subnets.
-Hence I'm going to divide the entire IP range into 8 equal subnets (/19).
+Hence I'm going to divide the entire IP range into 4 equal subnets.
 For this, I'm using the [cidrsubnet function](https://www.terraform.io/docs/language/functions/cidrsubnet.html) in terraform.

 > creating public subnets
 ```sh